blackshirt/hkdf/README.md

 - Experimental supports for hash algorithm based on the an eXtensible Output Function (XOF) construct, ie, SHAKE128 and SHAKE256, that was availables on the standard library.
 This construct was commonly was not recommended, and its availables as experimental things.
 So, use with care.
-For this type of xof digest, the minimum and maximum size out internal digest output was limited to 16 into 4096 bytes respectively.
+For this type of XOF digest, the minimum and maximum size of internal digest output was limited to 16 and 4096 bytes sizes respectively.